simplifi/comix/README.md

 #### Issue: The release build is failing to upload from Travis:
 ##### Solution
+First, make sure that everything is being run with `MIX_ENV` set the same (or defaulted)

 There may be a script trying to pull the version by reading mix.exs A good solution to this that we've found is to look for and update these scripts:
 - If they already have hex installed, go ahead and use `mix app.version`